DataDog/documentation/content/en/logs/explorer/analytics/transactions.md

 ## Overview

-When aggregating indexed logs by **Transactions**, all logs matching your query filter are aggregated into groups according to instances of a **sequence of events**—such as a user session or a request processed across multiple microservices.
+Transactions aggregate indexed logs according to instances of a sequence of events, such as a user session or a request processed across multiple microservices.

-{{< img src="logs/explorer/aggregations.jpg" alt="A bar graph displaying logs and the option to group into fields, patterns, and transactions" style="width:100%;" >}}

 The transaction aggregation differs from the natural group aggregation, in the sense that resulting aggregates not only include logs matching the query, but also all logs belonging to the related transactions.